HELL IN THE NEW TESTAMENT

 Sadly, most Christians are really not taught to study past their own denominational doctrines, and therefore remain uncertain because of seemingly contradictory bible verses.
 All to many Christians just accept the doctrines of their church or are influenced by a favorite preacher or pastor.

-If one were to take the main theological words used in church and study their origins, one would learn much about truth and error.
-Many people simply can’t be bothered but they should more inquisitive.
+If one were to take the main theological principles and words used in church and study their origins, one would learn much about truth and error.
+Many people simply can’t be bothered but they should be more inquisitive.
 All churches have articles of faith or statement of beliefs.
+They are easy to find, either in their booklets or on the internet.
 One typical article of faith from one Christian church reads as follows:

 We believe that glorious and everlasting life is assured to all who savingly believe in, and obediently follow, Jesus Christ our Lord; and that the finally impenitent shall suffer eternally in hell.

 That article of faith is typical of the vast majority of Christian Churches They believe in a literal tormenting fire which burns forever for those who either rejected Christ or never knew Him.
 That is so sad, because it is NOT TRUE.
 Does that scenario harmonize with the scriptures that tell us that God is love and Jesus is the Savior of the world?
 No it does not, so what is the answer?

 This brings us to examine the English word Hell.
 Just a little study into the history of this word should throw up a flashing warning sign.
 Hell never was and never will be a proper translation of the Greek word Hades.
 The doctrine of hell is an invention of men and is nowhere found in the Hebrew or Greek manuscripts.

 Although not a proper translation of Hades, the old English word hell did have similarities to the word Hades long ago.
 The old Webster’s Twentieth Century Dictionary has this definition: hell : n.
 [ME, helle; AS, hell, hell, from helan, to cover, conceal.]
 Notice this – to cover or conceal.